 A strong woman is perceived as someone who stands up for what she believes in, independent, self-reliant, strong-willed, and a motherly or matronly take-charge person.
 And yet more than often the characteristics of a strong woman are attributed more to a loss or psychological distress that happened somewhere in her past.
 Sounds familiar?

 A Woman’s Strength starts with Tragedy

 A strong woman happens to be someone who has faced some tragedy was further reinforced by authors and filmmakers.
 Whenever the “strong woman card” was played in the movie or book plot, the movie or book was a hit.

 Well, there are still a number of books and movies which follow the same idea.
 Take Claudia Gray’s “FireBird” series as an example.
-Marguerite the protagonist in “Firebird” series finds her strength only after her father dies in a car accident, and then she gets frenzy to take revenge.
+Marguerite the protagonist in the “Firebird” series finds her strength only after her father dies in a car accident, and then she gets frenzy to take revenge.

 So befalling of misfortune on a woman is considered as a reason to address the strength of a woman.
 Could it be that a woman can only find strength through tragedy in order to become stronger?
 Not to forget the popular culture perception of strong women as tomboy, less feminine, lifting furniture kind of a woman.